Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Results

+We assessed the effect of participants' reported problems with Sigstore on their usage of each component.
+By component, nine subjects use Cosign, nine use the Fulcio certificate authority, and nine use the OIDC keyless signing and identity manager.
+Eight use the Rekor transparency log.
+Only four use Gitsign and only two make use of customized components and local Sigstore deployments.

+Among these, our data shed the most light on local deployments and the Rekor log.
+For local deployment, several participants cited difficulties with documentation and setup.
+Only two successfully deployed private instances, likely due to these challenges (\cref{tab:rq1_factor_view}, \cref{sec: sigstore_weakness}).
 The Rekor transparency log presents a mixed case, with both high adoption and significant reported issues.
 Of the eight participants who used it, three were still in the pilot phase.
 Although Rekor was recognized as a key factor driving adoption due to its strengths, it also faced a high number of reported issues, indicating that, despite its benefits, challenges persist for some participants.

-\textbf{Other Components Without Mention} Though the participants in the survey shared experiences with user-facing components, discussion about other crucial elements was notably absent.
-In particular, there was very little mention of log witnessing~\cite{hicks2023sok}, or monitoring~\cite{ferraiuolo2022policy_new} for either Fulcio or Rekor.
-This is remarkable, as transparency solutions require the existence of these parties to ensure log integrity and identify log misbehavior.
-We believe that targeted future work should identify possible gaps in user perception, as well as identify user stories so users verify log witnesses and monitor information.
+\paragraph{Other Components Without Mention.} Although participants shared experiences with primary signing workflow components, discussion of other ecosystem elements was notably absent.
+In particular, there was very little mention of log witnessing~\cite{hicks2023sok} or monitoring~\cite{ferraiuolo2022policy_new} for either Fulcio or Rekor.
+This is notable because transparency solutions rely on these parties to help ensure log integrity and detect log misbehavior.
+The lack of discussion may suggest that practitioners are either not yet engaging with these components or may not fully recognize their importance in the correct use of the ecosystem.
+We believe future work should examine gaps in user understanding and develop concrete user stories and guidance to help practitioners verify witnesses and use monitoring information effectively.